 On-premise equipment can protect devices against slow, low-level attacks, according to SDN experts.
 However, high bandwidth attacks must be mitigated further away, before the bad traffic nears its target.
 Pairing SDN’s Managed Firewall with its Managed DDoS Protection can provide that dual level of protection for clients.

 Businesses should monitor traffic leaving their networks as well as incoming traffic.
-Bill Tetrault, supervisor of managed services, points out they need to track outgoing traffic to find threats such as botnets.
+Bill Tetrault, the supervisor of managed services, points out they need to track outgoing traffic to find threats such as botnets.

 Botnets are groups of Internet-connected devices that are infected with malware.
 Hackers can control the infected equipment externally to carry out DDoS attacks and other types of attacks, without the knowledge of legitimate users.